Tricks to Send Hidden Messages Using Invisible Text

 But what if you want to take it a step further?
 What if you want to actually hide a massive, secret block of text behind a tiny little visible message?

-Welcome to the world of advanced hidden messaging.
-Using the exact same invisible characters you use to create an empty username, you can construct massive digital Trojan Horses to prank your group chats.
+Welcome to the world of advanced Unicode formatting.
+Using the same invisible characters you use for an empty-looking username, you can test how blank space behaves in group chats.

 The Art of the Trojan Horse